 When a member uses Online Access to transfer funds within the same member number, or between two members or member numbers,

 When a member has a pre-authorized, automated ACH (Automatic Clearing House) withdrawal.

 Once six of these transfers from the savings account have been done, Reg D will not allow any additional automatic, telephone or online type transfers for the remainder of the month.
 Subsequent telephone and electronic transfer requests from savings will be denied, and automatic overdraft protection will be suspended.
 Checks that cannot be paid from funds in the checking account must be handled manually, incurring a $25.00 fee.

 The best solution is to always keep sufficient funds in the checking account to cover outstanding items.
 Other solutions include making transfer requests in person or authorizing overdraft protection from your approved line of credit loan.
 There are no limits imposed on either of these options.
 The employees of the credit union want to accommodate your requests whenever possible.
 You can help by awareness and attention to your accounts.

 If you leave Brazos Valley Schools Credit Union's website for an alternate website that is not operated by the Credit Union, the Credit Union is not responsible for the content of the alternate site.
 Brazos Valley Schools Credit Union does not represent either the third party or the member if the two enter into a transaction.
 Privacy and security policies may differ from those practiced by Brazos Valley Schools Credit Union.

-BVSCU will never call you requesting personal information, debit card information or money.
+BVSCU will never call you requesting personal information, debit card information, money or your online banking username or password.
 Please be cautious when answering calls, as technology makes it easy for scammers to fake caller ID information or spoof phone numbers.
 If you’ve been contacted or suspect you’ve been contacted by a fraudulent individual, hang up and call BVSCU immediately at 281-391-2149.